solidsystems/wp-qr-trackr/README.dev.md

 - `README.nonprod.md` for nonprod Docker/QA environment.
 - `README.prod.md` for production deployment and usage.

-## Local All-in-One Environment
+## All-in-One Environment

-You can now start all environments (dev, nonprod, and a local GitHub MCP server) with:
+You can now start all environments (dev, nonprod, and local MCP servers) with:

 ```sh
 ./scripts/launch-all-docker.sh